SHARE

 Paris during a 2020 heatwave.
 (Photo by Martin BUREAU / AFP)

-Paris has been ranked as the European city with the greatest risk for heat-related deaths, according to a new study published by the Lancet Planet Health.
+Paris has been ranked as the European city with the greatest risk for heat-related deaths, according to a study published by the Lancet Planet Health.

 The study looked at data from 854 cities and urban areas across Europe from January 2000 to December 2019 to analyse rates of excess mortality due to extreme temperatures.